Continued Fractions and Irrationality Measures for Chowla--Selberg Gamma Quotients: Modular Hypergeometric Evaluations

 \section{Modular Hypergeometric Evaluations}

-The second crucial observation which will lead to our results is that $z=128/3$ is a \emph{CM value} of a Hauptmodul for the $(3,3,\infty)$ triangle group corresponding to the hypergeometric function ${}_2F_1(1/2,5/6;1;z)$.
+Recall that to obtain the rapidly convergent CF for $2^{1/3}$ from Laguerre's, we chose $z=-3/128$.
+The crucial observation which will lead to our results is that $-1/z=128/3$ is a \emph{CM value} of a Hauptmodul for the $(3,3,\infty)$ triangle group corresponding to the hypergeometric function ${}_2F_1(1/2,5/6;1;z)$.
 By using this interpretation, we can compute the quantities $T_i(1/2,5/6;128/3)$ for $i=0$ and $i=1$.
 This will first, prove the validity of formula for the limit of the CF, and second, give ideas to find further examples of the same kind by using other CM values and other Hauptmoduln.